cmu-phil/tetrad-fx/README.md

 java -jar target/tetrad-fx-0.1-SNAPSHOT.jar --add-modules javafx.controls,javafx.fxml MyJavaFXApp
 ```

-Alternatively you could package the jar as an app:
+Alternatively you could package the jar as an application:

 ```'
 cd target
 jpackage --input . --name Tetrad-FX --main-jar tetrad-fx-0.1-SNAPSHOT.jar
 ```

-This should make an installer for you on your machine, which you can then install.
+This should make an app installer for you on your machine, which you can then install.
 Then launch the
-app in the usual way.
+app in the usual way for your machine.

 These instructions have been tested on Intel and M1-Max Macs but not other platforms yet.
-On a Mac, it makes a DMG installer file.
+On a Mac, it makes a DMG app installer file; the JDK used will be packaged inside the app installer.

 If we continue with the project, we will make downloadable signed installer files available for various
 platforms.